 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Hannover Re reported total carbon emissions of approximately 18,200,000 kg CO2e, with emissions distributed across various scopes: 389,240 kg CO2e (Scope 1), 1,454,630 kg CO2e (Scope 2, market-based), and 17,248,340 kg CO2e (Scope 3).
-Notably, the majority of their emissions stem from business travel, accounting for about 15,910,570 kg CO2e.
-Comparatively, in 2022, the company recorded total emissions of around 14,500,150 kg CO2e, with Scope 1 emissions at 510,130 kg CO2e and Scope 2 emissions at 1,658,180 kg CO2e (market-based).
-This indicates a significant increase in emissions in 2023, particularly in Scope 3.
-Hannover Re has set ambitious reduction targets, aiming for a 25% decrease in greenhouse gas emissions per employee at their Hannover location by 2023, using 2019 as the base year.
-Additionally, they have tightened their goal to reduce their overall carbon footprint from corporate bonds, covered bonds, and equities by 30% by 2025, also based on 2019 levels.
-These commitments reflect Hannover Re's proactive approach to addressing climate change and reducing their environmental impact.
+In 2023, Hannover Re reported total carbon emissions of approximately 19,092,210 kg CO2e, comprising 389,240 kg CO2e from Scope 1, 1,454,630 kg CO2e from Scope 2, and 17,248,340 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions were primarily driven by business travel, which accounted for about 15,910,570 kg CO2e.
+Hannover Re has set ambitious reduction targets, aiming for a 25% reduction in greenhouse gas emissions per employee at its Hannover location by 2023, using 2019 as the base year.
+This target applies to both Scope 1 and Scope 2 emissions.
+Additionally, the company has tightened its goal to reduce its overall carbon footprint from corporate bonds, covered bonds, and equities by 30% by 2025, again using 2019 as the baseline.
+The emissions data is cascaded from its parent company, Hannover Rück SE, reflecting the company's commitment to sustainability and climate action within the insurance and reinsurance industry.

 Access structured emissions data, company-specific emission factors, and source documents